Jschenk64/Cra/README.md

-EC2 deployment with User Data
+This Repo contains Terraform code to deploy 4 EC2 servers with User Data